Concerts of Chembai: Thiruvavaduthurai concert (1915)

-Palakkad Ramanavami Concert (1916)
+Palakkad Ramanavami concert (1916)

-A significant event in Chembai's early career was his concert at the Ramanavami festival in Palakkad in 1916.
+An important moment in Chembai's early career was his concert at the Ramanavami festival in Palakkad in 1916.
 Pudukkotai Dakshinamurthy Pillai attended the concert and, after the festival, returned to Trichy to meet the violinist Govindaswamy Pillai.
 He shared his impressions of Chembai's music, leading to the arrangement of a concert by Vaidyanatha Bhagavatar in Trichy.
 Govindaswamy Pillai played the violin while Dakshinamurthy Pillai accompanied on the mridangam.
-The concert met with Govindaswamy Pillai's approval, and Vaidyanatha Bhagavatar subsequently performed at various venues, with the two Pillais often providing the musical accompaniment of the concerts.
+Following this concert, Vaidyanatha Bhagavatar performed at additional venues, often accompanied by Govindaswamy Pillai and Dakshinamurthy Pillai.

-First Concert in Madras (1918)
+First concert in Madras (1918)

-Chembai's first concert in Madras took place in 1918 at the Triplcane Sangeeta Sabha.
-News of the young vidwan's performance led to high demand for tickets.
-As the concert began, the hall was full, and many listeners were unable to enter.
-The audience became loud prompting the organizers to open the entrance doors.
-The concert featured Govindaswamy Pillai on the violin, Azhagunambi Pillai on the mridangam, and Dakshinamurthy Pillai on the kanjira.
+Chembai's first concert in Madras took place in 1918 at the Triplcane Sangeeta Sabha and featured Govindaswamy Pillai on the violin, Azhagunambi Pillai on the mridangam, and Dakshinamurthy Pillai on the kanjira.

-First Concert with Chowdiah and Palghat Mani Iyer (1924)
+First concert with Chowdiah and Palghat Mani Iyer (1924)

 T. Chowdiah was a violinist who invented the seven-stringed violin and became popular playing it.
 Chembai befriended him after meeting at a friend's house in 1924.
-Chembai performed with Chowdiah in the Jagannatha Bhakta Sabha.
-It was at this concert that Chembai introduced young Palghat Mani Iyer to an audience.
-At a similar concert in 1926, he also introduced Palani Subramaniam Pillai, a disciple of Pudukottai Dakshinamurthi Pillai.
+Chembai performed with Chowdiah in the Jagannatha Bhakta Sabha. and it was at this concert that Chembai introduced young Palghat Mani Iyer to an audience.
+At a similar concert in 1926, he also introduced Palani Subramaniam Pillai, a disciple of Pudukkottai Dakshinamurthi Pillai.